WaterfallFlower/FScriptRenewed/README.md

 FScriptRenewed - is a fork of original project, called FScript, to make it more compatible and optimised for current java versions.

+The wiki page of FScript - http://fscript.sourceforge.net/.

+## Goals
+- [ ] Create a simple wiki for the project.
+- [X] Update to the recent Java version and make some compatibility tweaks.
+- [X] Add "$import" support for connection core libraries.
+- [ ] Implement core libraries (math, unsafe, app, etc).
+- [ ] Finish the engine.
+- [ ] Understand how this whole thing works.

 ## Building the jar.
 1. Using IDEs with inbuilt/plugin-supported Maven (Eclipse/Intellij IDEA/NetBeans).